asap19-eureka-house-ad-green.png

 Share

-According to recent reports, more and more Americans don’t take all of their vacation time.
-As a nation, many of us erroneously believe that not taking time off will pay off for us in career advancement—or at the very least in holding onto our jobs.
-Of course, some workers don’t take vacation because they feel they are indispensible, while others are motivated by dedication to their jobs and their organizations.
+Many of us believe that not taking PTO will pay off for us in career advancement.
+Some don’t take all their vacation time because they feel they are too needed at work to step away, while others are motivated by dedication to their jobs and their organizations.

 Chronic stress can lead to heart disease, obesity, insomnia, and exhaustion—none of which will help anyone’s career prospects.